-The young South Korean pianist Sae Yoon Chon is one of the most exciting young pianists to emerge onto the international scene in recent years.
-First Prize winner at the 2018 Dublin International Piano Competition and has been a major prize winner at international piano competitions in Hong Kong, Valencia, Los Angeles, and Seoul, plus Hilton Head International Piano Competition and Young Concert Artists.
+South Korean pianist Sae Yoon Chon is one of the most outstanding young pianists to emerge onto the international scene in recent years.
+He won First Prize at the 2018 Dublin International Piano Competition and has been a major prize winner at international piano competitions in Hong Kong, Valencia, Los Angeles, and Seoul, plus Hilton Head International Piano Competition and Young Concert Artists.
 He has performed at the Verbier, Orford and Rockport Festivals.